D-Haz/Inki/README.md

 * `mutationRate`: The probability of a cell mutating to a different state.

 These parameters can be adjusted by modifying the `InkBlotLife` class constructor or by creating a new instance with custom parameters.

+# InkiGL and WebGL Implementation Details

+The WebGL implementation leverages GPU acceleration for improved performance.
+It is a work in progress.